Revelation 4:6-7 – Four Beasts – Part 3

 Introduction

 We are studying the revelation of Jesus Christ, and we have started this study with the instruction that we are to “keep the things written therein” (Rev 1:3).
-We have found thus far that “the things written therein… to the seven churches of Asia” are overall, not very complimentary.
-Only two of the seven churches of Asia are not accused of extremely offensive behavior, but whether those two churches who are apparently above reproach, or the other five who are urged to repent or face having their candlestick removed, we are seven times told:
+We have found thus far that “the things written therein… to the seven churches of Asia” are overall not very complimentary.
+Only two of the seven churches of Asia are not accused of extremely offensive behavior, but whether those two churches, who are apparently above reproach, or the other five who are urged to repent or face having their candlestick removed, we are seven times told:

 Rev 2:29 He that hath an ear, let him hear what the Spirit saith unto the churches.

 So the spirit is addressing the messages of all seven churches to “he that hath an ear.”
-Since this entire book is addressed to “the seven churches of Asia” (Rev 1:4), and since “he that has and ear” is to “keep the things written therein, for the time is at hand” (Rev 1:3), it becomes obvious that even this “open door in heaven” (Rev 4:1) is also part of “the things written therein” which “those with ears to hear must all keep.”
-The verse that gives us a grasp of what and where this “door opened in heaven” is all about is Hebrews nine, where we are told:
+Since this entire book is addressed to “the seven churches of Asia” (Rev 1:4), and since “he that has and ear” is to “keep the things written therein, for the time is at hand” (Rev 1:3), it becomes obvious that even this “open door in heaven” (Rev 4:1) is also part of “the things written therein” which “those with ears to hear must all keep” and do (Luk 6:46).

-Heb 9:23 [ It was] therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.
+Heb 9:23 [It was] therefore necessary that the patterns of things in the heavens should be purified with these; but the heavenly things themselves with better sacrifices than these.

 Rev 5:9 And they sung a new song, saying, Thou art worthy to take the book, and to open the seals thereof: for thou wast slain, and hast redeemed us to God by thy blood out of every kindred, and tongue, and people, and nation;